lightning/bolts/07-routing-gossip.md

 respectively.

-The creating node MUST set `bitcoin-signature-1` to the signature of the double-SHA of `node-id-1` using `bitcoin-key-1`, and set `bitcoin-signature-2` to the signature of the double-SHA of `node-id-2` using `bitcoin-key-2`
+The creating node MUST set `bitcoin-signature-1` to the signature of the double-SHA256 of `node-id-1` using `bitcoin-key-1`, and set `bitcoin-signature-2` to the signature of the double-SHA256 of `node-id-2` using `bitcoin-key-2`

-The creating node MUST set `node-signature-1` to the signature of the double-SHA of every data field up to and including `bitcoin-signature-2` using `node-id-1`, and `node-signature-2` to the signature of the double-SHA of every data field up to and including `bitcoin-signature-2` using `node-id-2`.
+The creating node MUST set `node-signature-1` to the signature of the double-SHA256 of every data field up to and including `bitcoin-signature-2` using `node-id-1`, and `node-signature-2` to the signature of the double-SHA256 of every data field up to and including `bitcoin-signature-2` using `node-id-2`.

 The receiving node MUST ignore the message if the output `outputindex`